jaysen/pplaaf/collections/_whistleblowers-en/jean-jacques-lumumba.md

 ---
-layout: wblower-en
+layout: whistleblower-en
 name: Jean-Jacques Lumumba
 title: Bank Revelations that Weaken DRC’s President’s Hold on Power
 ---

 <img class="img-right" style="max-width:500px;" src="/assets/img/studies/lumumba.jpg">
-> “*I am one of the first whistleblowers in my country to be supported by PPLAAF.
+> “I am one of the first whistleblowers in my country to be supported by PPLAAF.
 I am very happy with the legal protection and above all, the moral comfort it has given me.
 The action